Skip to main content

 See ONNX image segmentation for more information.

-TIP In the analyze tree add the descriptor Segmentation label and select a text file including the names of objects in the ONNX file.
+In the analyze tree add the descriptor Segmentation label and select a text file including the names of objects in the ONNX file.

 Parameters